yXiangXiong/MR-Brainstem-Glioma-Synthesis/README.md

 ## More Training/Test Details
 - Flags: see `options/train_options.py` and `options/base_options.py` for all the training flags; see `options/test_options.py` and `options/base_options.py` for all the test flags.
 - Instance map: we take in both label maps and instance maps as input.
 If you don't want to use instance maps, please specify the flag `--no_instance`.
+- models: see 'pix2pixHD_model.py ' to modify the loss functions
+- models: see 'networks.py ' to modify the global generator framework
+- options: change the arguments

 ## Citation